starship/starship/README.md

    eval (starship init fish)
    ```

-## Configuration
+## 🔧 Configuration

 For details on how to configure Starship, check out our [documentation](https://starship.rs/config/).

-## Contribution
+## 🤝 Contributing

+We are always looking for contributors of **all skill levels**!
+If you're looking to ease your way into the project, try out a [good first issue](https://github.com/starship/starship/labels/good%20first%20issue).

+### High Priority Needs

+- 👩‍💼 **Product Manager**
+  - We have a GitHub Project and many unorganized/unprioritized features, as well as ideas that haven't yet been made into issues.
+Starship needs someone to own the product direction!
+- 👩‍🎨 **Designer**
+  - Like making eye-catching websites?
+Excellent!
+We are looking to create a beautiful landing page showing off Starship in all its glory.
+Helping design for Starship's brand is a great opportunity to try out new ideas!
+- 👩‍💻 **Rust Developer**
+  - There is _a lot_ of low-hanging fruit when it comes to   writing idiomatic Rust, designing effective Rust architecture, performance optimizations, cross-platform build optimizations, and more!
+I ([@matchai](https://github.com/matchai)) am a beginner to Rust.
+Come point us in the right direction!

 If you are interested in helping contribute to starship, please take a look at our [Contributing Guide](./CONTRIBUTING.md).
+Also, feel free to drop into our [Discord server](https://discord.gg/8Jzqu3T) and say hi. 👋

+### Contributors
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->